DIY Fix: Replacing the Lower Intake Manifold on My 2008 Jeep Wrangler (3.8L V6)

 - Drain pan, rags, flashlight

-- Optional: Intake manifold torque sequence diagram (print from service manual)
+- Intake manifold torque sequence diagram (print from service manual)

 Pro Tip: Drain the coolant first—it’s messy, but better than a radiator bath.